DMacGillivray/soccer-predictions/README.md

 	+ Shots on Target
 	+ other data dependent on recency and particular league
 + Home Win Odds, Draw Odds, Away Win Odds:
-	+ by Sports Book for 5 or 6 Sports Books
+	+ by Sports Book for 5 or 6 Sportsbooks
 	+ Maximum Odds
 	+ Mean Odds
 	+ Other Odds such as Asian, and Goal Difference Odds